solana-foundation/solana-improvement-documents/proposals/0052-add-receipt-root-to-bankhash.md

 ## Summary

-This proposal describes the inclusion of a transaction receipt tree root which is a 32 byte SHA-256 hash to the current Bankhash construction.
+This proposal describes the inclusion of a transaction receipt tree root, which is a 32 byte SHA-256 hash, to the current Bankhash construction.
 This will enable a way to verify transaction inclusion by a merkle proof which has a path from the transaction receipt to the transaction receipt tree root since the network votes on the bankhash for consensus.

 The receipt tree construction is formally described in [SIMD-0064](https://github.com/solana-foundation/solana-improvement-documents/pull/64)